sarlinpe/Concrete-Dropout/README.md

 loss += tf.reduce_sum(tf.get_collection(tf.GraphKeys.REGULARIZATION_LOSSES))
 ```

-Finally, you can get summaries for the learned rates with:
+Finally, you can obtain the summaries for the learned rates with:

 ```python
 rates = tf.get_collection('DROPOUT_RATES')
 for r in rates:
 	tf.summary.scalar(r.name, r)
 ```

 ## Credits